 Hooray!
 Hallelujah!
 Pull out your old Left Behind movies and enjoy them once again, without apology.
 The next time your Reformed or post-trib friends try to spoil your joy, tell them about:

-- those eight pre-KJV translations that used the word "departure" instead of "apostasy" in 2 Thessalonians 2:3.
+- Eight pre-KJV English translations and 15 centuries of translations that used the word "departure" instead of "apostasy" in 2 Thessalonians 2:3.

 - Tell them about The Liddell and Scott Greek Lexicon that gives two definitions for "apostasia," one of which means "departure" or disappearance.